selimslab/selimslab.github.io/_NOTES/philosophy/travelling-and-change.md

 tags: phil
 ---

-Travelling is romanticized and hyped because its good for business
+Travelling is romanticized and hyped because it's good for business

 “Travelers change their sky but not their soul.”